 I would be glad to hear your comments on both of my points.
-Ambassador FROMAN.
+Ambassador Froman.
 Thank you, Senator, and thank you for your leadership on human rights and governance issues.

 TPP, in fact, does have strong governance and anti-corruption provisions in it, and really it is one of the innovations of TPP to make that a core part of the agreement.
 And it really goes throughout the whole agreement with regard to transparency, regulatory transparency, and across the board.
 And of course it has strong enforcement mechanisms generally in the agreement.
-So we agree with you on the importance of that.
+So we agree with your on the importance of that with you on the importance of that.